thisismyrobot/DisPy/README.txt

 Requirements
 ------------

-It currently works on Python 3.2.2 on Ubuntu.
+It currently works on Python 2.7 on Ubuntu.

+Requires python-avahi package.

 Limitations